Technical (vehicle): Composition

 Technicals consist of weapons mounted on a civilian vehicle, such as a four-wheel drive pickup truck.
 Many pickups have been used as technicals including Ford Ranger and Mitsubishi Triton, but the most favoured are the Toyota Hilux and Toyota Land Cruiser.
-They are typically fitted with heavy machine guns (especially the DShK and M2 Browning), anti-aircraft artillery (usually the ZPU or ZU-23-2), recoilless rifles (usually the SPG-9 or M40 recoilless rifle), and multiple rocket launchers such as the Type 63 or the M-63 Plamen, and in rare occasions rocket pods salvaged from downed attack helicopters like the S-5 rocket.
+They are typically fitted with heavy machine guns (especially the DShK, Type 77 or M2 Browning), anti-aircraft artillery (usually the ZPU or ZU-23-2), recoilless rifles (usually the SPG-9 or M40 recoilless rifle), anti-tank missiles launchers, multiple rocket launchers such as the Type 63 or the M-63 Plamen and in rare occasions rocket pods salvaged from downed attack helicopters like the S-5 rocket.

-Optional add-ons include improvised vehicle armour such as welded steel plates, as defense against small arms fire.
+Due to being soft-skinned vehicles, optional add-on hardware include ballistic glass, turret gun shields and improvised vehicle armor made of welded steel plates, as defence against small arms fire to increase survival chances.

+Some technicals have their original tyres changed to off-road tyres, run-flat tyres or specialised tyres with central tyre inflation system.
+The modified tyres improve technicals' performance on different terrains.
+Run-flat tyres, or central tyre inflation system equipped tyres give the technicals opportunity to quickly get out of dangerous situations, even when tyres are damaged.